RajbanulAkhond/Cluster_Finder/README.md

 ## Recent Updates

+- Enhanced cluster ranking with support for custom properties and weights
+- Improved materials property retrieval from the Materials Project API
+- Added normalization of properties for balanced ranking
+- Expanded test coverage for ranking functionalities
 - Improved package structure and organization
 - Enhanced documentation with comprehensive docstrings
 - Fixed JSON serialization of PeriodicSite objects
 - Updated cluster summary statistics with detailed output
 - Added test structure for examples
 - Fixed entry points in setup.py
-- All 47 tests passing successfully
+- All tests passing successfully

 ## References